Space (Jimmy Cauty album): Origins

 According to Cauty, Space "was a jam, all done on Oberheim keyboards.
 Loads of samples... were chucked in there as well.
 I started on Monday morning and by Friday it was all done".
+He said: "Nothing was prepared, I started on a Monday morning and just jammed the whole thing."

 Composition

 Space takes the listener on a voyage through the Solar System from Mercury outwards, with vast distances of empty space between worlds represented by periods of minimalist ambience and near-silence.
 Synthesisers, excerpts from classical compositions and nursery rhymes (including Twinkle Twinkle Little Star), sinusoidal loops, and communications from space flight controllers are among the sounds used to describe the voyage.
 This musical interpretation of a physical journey is also a characteristic of the early ambient house recordings The Orb's Adventures Beyond the Ultraworld and The KLF's Chill Out.

 Cauty has called Space "a record for 14-year-old space cadets to go and take acid [to] for the first time".

 Reviews

-John Bush at Allmusic attributes "incredibly sparse ambience" to Space, with "long periods of near-silence [and] only an occasional break for galactic sine-waves and similarly spacy tones".
+John Bush at AllMusic attributes "incredibly sparse ambience" to Space, with "long periods of near-silence [and] only an occasional break for galactic sine-waves and similarly spacy tones".
 The album is "more important for who's on it than what's in it", he concluded.